EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model

 Fig.~\ref{fig:architecture} illustrates the overview of \name{}, which is a simple yet effective framework with three modules: Multimodal Encoder, Projector, and Segment Anything Model~(SAM).

 \mypara{Multimodal Encoder.} The Early Vision-Language Fused encoder adopts the input image and text and outputs fused multimodal embeddings.
-In \name{}, we mainly adopt BEIT-3~\cite{beit3} as the Multimodal Encoder, which formulates a multi-way transformer.
-The text is tokenized by XLMRobertaTokenizer~\cite{xlmRoberta} while the image is resized to \(224^2\) and patched by a 1/16 convolution layer.
+In \name{}, we mainly adopt BEIT-3~\citep{beit3} as the Multimodal Encoder, which formulates a multi-way transformer.
+The text is tokenized by XLMRobertaTokenizer~\citep{xlmRoberta} while the image is resized to \(224^2\) and patched by a 1/16 convolution layer.
 Within each block of the encoder, the image and text tokens will be fused in the attention block and then fed into separate Feed-Forward Networks~(FFN).
-We follow ViT~\cite{vit} to retrieve the \texttt{[CLS]} token as the output multimodal embeddings.
+We follow ViT~\citep{vit} to retrieve the \texttt{[CLS]} token as the output multimodal embeddings.

-\mypara{Projector.} Different foundation models tend to have different embedding dimensions~(1024 for BEIT-3-Large, 768 for BEIT-3-Base, and 256 for SAM mask decoder).
-We adopt a simple MLP projector containing 2 Linear layers, activated by ReLU.
-In \name{}, we do not design elaborate modules for better performance due to the following reasons: (1) the simple MLP is effective enough~\cite{llava,kim2021vilt}, (2) using MLP is efficient for training and inference, and (3) the simple projector will have few impacts on the pre-trained knowledge of foundation models.

-\mypara{Adapted prompt encoder for SAM.} SAM contains 3 main modules: (a) Image Encoder: a Vision Transformer~\cite{vit_backbone}~(ViT), extracting fine-grained feature maps from the input image. (b) Prompt Encoder: receiving interactive prompts and encoding them into hidden embeddings. (c) Mask Decoder: a lightweight mask generator to output the final masks based on previous embeddings.
-In \name{}, we maintain the architecture of the image encoder and mask decoder while extending the prompt encoder to further gather the embeddings from the Multimodal Encoder.
-Specifically, the original prompt encoder encodes point or box prompts to \textit{sparse embeddings} of $R^{B\times N \times D}$, where $B$, $N$, and $D$ refer to the batch size, number of points/boxes, and the embedding dimension, respectively.
-In \name{}, the projected multimodal embeddings of $R^{B \times 1 \times D}$ from the Multimodal Encoder will be concatenated to a zero-initialized \textit{sparse embeddings} and then fed into the mask decoder.
+\mypara{Adapted prompt encoder for SAM.} In \name{}, we maintain the architecture of the image encoder and mask decoder of SAM, while extending the prompt encoder to further gather the embeddings from the Multimodal Encoder.
+Specifically, the original prompt encoder encodes point or box prompts to \textit{sparse embeddings} of $\mathbb{R}^{B\times N \times D}$, where $B$ is the batch size, $N$ is the number of points/boxes, and $D$ is the embedding dimension.
+In \name{}, the projected multimodal embeddings of $\mathbb{R}^{B \times 1 \times D}$ from the Multimodal Encoder will be concatenated to \textit{sparse embeddings}~(of $\mathbb{R}^{B\times 0 \times D}$, as there is no points/boxes inputs) and then fed into the mask decoder.